 Not for use below 39 degrees

-If you want to create a relaxing place to enjoy with friends, this square-shaped inflatable hot tub from Coleman has just enough space for four people to enjoy the warmth and 114 jets.
-The square allows each person to have their own lounging space, with three ply-inflated walls and a cushioned floor.
+To create a relaxing place to enjoy with friends, this square-shape inflatable hot tub from Coleman has just enough space for four people to enjoy the warmth and 114 jets.
+The square allows each person to have their own lounging space, with three-ply inflated walls and a cushioned floor.
 It also heats quickly, reaching its maximum temperature of 104 degrees Fahrenheit.
 However, you can't use it outside when it's freezing.
 The company recommends use in temperatures above 39 degrees Fahrenheit.

 Best Six-Person: Intex 85in x 28in PureSpa Greywood Deluxe Set